 Prohibited Conduct On Campus

 In addition to that outlined in the Student Conduct Code, the following behavior is prohibited on college property or at college-sponsored or college-supervised functions:

 - Disorderly, lewd, indecent, obscene or offensive conduct.

 Drug and Alcohol-Free Campus

 Victor Valley College is a drug and alcohol-free campus.
 This means that the use, possession, or distribution of either illicit drugs or alcohol by students or their guests is prohibited on college property or at any college sponsored activity.
 Students or their guests who violate these requirements may be suspended or expelled from Victor Valley College.
 Counseling and referral services are available through the Counseling Department for students who have concerns about alcohol or drugs.

-Victor Valley College is a smoke-free institution; the Victor Valley Community College District designates all district property (including district owned vehicles) as non-smoking.
+“The Victor Valley Community College District designates all district property (including district owned vehicles) as non-smoking, with the exception of those areas designed and clearly marked as SMOKING PERMITTED.
+Reference: BP 3570” Victor Valley College is a smoke-free institution.
 Smoking or the use of any tobacco products, including smokeless devices such as e-cigarettes and the smoking of marijuana as well as the paraphernalia used for the smoking of marijuana is prohibited at all District sites including in personal vehicles.
-Reference: VVCD Board Policy 3570.
+Reference: BP 3570